If you love finding and fixing bugs in programmimg and coding, you could be suited to a career in software testing

-As the IT sector is ever changing, it is important to keep up to date with developments and specific software testing trends.
+As the IT sector is ever changing, it is important that you keep up to date with developments and specific software testing trends.
 On-the-job training is an ideal way for students and recent graduates to gain an understanding of the software development lifecycle.

-Additionally, joining a professional association, such as the BCS (The Chartered Institute for IT) may help to expand your awareness of the IT sector and provide you with the opportunity to meet with a variety of professionals.
+Additionally, you could consider joining a professional association, such as the BCS (The Chartered Institute for IT).
+It may help to expand your awareness of the IT sector and provide you with the opportunity to meet a variety of professionals.
 The BCS, along with over 100 accredited training organisations worldwide, runs a number of software testing courses and professional qualifications.
 The courses and qualifications are mapped against SFIAplus (the Skills Framework for the Information Age), which is the UK government-backed competency framework describing IT roles and the skills needed to carry them out.

-At the present time there are no specific software testing postgraduate degrees offered by UK institutions.
+At present there are no specific software testing postgraduate degrees offered by UK institutions.
 However, it is not uncommon for software testing professionals to decide to study a postgraduate IT qualification at some point during their career.
 Search for postgraduate courses in computer sciences and IT.

-Software testing professionals may start their career on a graduate scheme or via an entry-level software testing position.
-Career progression can be rapid within software testing.
-The speed at which you progress will often depend on your experience, your exposure to different systems, and awareness of testing methods.
-Professional qualifications and technical skills will aid the speed of your progression.
+You may start your career as a software tester on a graduate scheme or via an entry-level position.
+Career progression can be rapid.
+The speed at which you progress will depend on your experience, your exposure to different systems, and awareness of testing methods.
+Professional qualifications and technical skills will help to speed up your progression.

 - test manager.

-Some software testers choose to specialise by gaining experience within a specific sector e.g. financial services or media.
-Other software testers may decide to diversify their experience during their career and develop an understanding of many sectors.
+You could choose to specialise by gaining experience within a specific sector e.g. financial services or media.
+Or you may decide to diversify and develop an understanding of many sectors.

-Additionally, as software testers are required to work with business and project teams, a number move into business facing roles such as business analysis and project management.
+Additionally, as software testers are required to work with business and project teams, you could move into business-facing roles, such as business analysis and project management.